 7 Tips to Increase Landing Page Conversion Rate

 - Remove distractions

 Landing pages are insanely effective for attracting customers, subscribers, and leads.
-Still, if your page is made poorly, you will get next to no conversions.
+Still, if your page is poorly made, you will get no conversions.
 Consider following our tips to boost your landing page conversion rate.

-Firstly, revise the structure – it should be clear-cut and easy to skim through.
-Check if your page does have the following essential elements:
+Firstly, revise your structure and ensure it is clear-cut and easy to skim.
+Check if your page has the following essential elements: